This page was clinically reviewed by Dr Michael Phelan (MBBS, BSc, FRCPsych), in January 2021.

 Overall, schizophrenia can cause dramatic changes in the way that people think, feel and act on a daily basis.
 The signs and symptoms of schizophrenia can vary from person to person; they can start suddenly for some people, or develop gradually, and may come and go over a long period of time.

 Schizophrenia symptoms can be categorised into ‘positive’ symptoms (things that start to happen) and ‘negative’ symptoms (things that stop happening).
-These include:

 Positive symptoms of schizophrenia